manuel-dileo/sl-baselines/README.md

-# Baselines for Structure Learning on Node Regression Task
+# Baselines for Graph Structure Learning on Node Regression Task

 Repository for training and evaluating simple baselines over a node regression task using different graph structure learning strategies.